RodneyShag/AWS_S3/readme.md

 ### Event Notifications Lab

-- __Where are 2 places you can add the trigger for s3 to send event notification to Lambda?__
+- __Where are 2 locations you can add the trigger for s3 to send event notification to Lambda?__
   - (8:20) in Lambda (preferred), or
   - (12:10) in s3.